parsehex/BuddyGenAI/docs/README.md

 # BuddyGenAI Docs

-This is the documentation for BuddyGenAI, an app meant to turn AI into a companion that is accessible and private to the user.
+This is the documentation for BuddyGenAI, an app meant to turn AI into a companion that's accessible and private to the user.

 ## Pages